nickcharlton/empty-flask-app/README.md

 `tests`.
 It's assumed that you'll use [nose][] for your tests.
 It also has support for [Travis CI][], too.

-The included tests cover the `app` module without the `example` blueprint.
-Another module inside `tests` is there to cover `example`.
-It's assumed that you'd have different test modules for each blueprint.
+The example tests are structured to follow the test of the project, with a package for each project directory.
+So, you'd typically have a test file for every file in the `views/` directory and then another package containing tests for your `utils/` directory, for example.

 Running tests is as simple as: